 Currently, campaigns on violence against women tend to focus only on one aspect of the issue: how to change the behaviour of victims, perpetrators and third parties.
 Campaigns do this by helping the target audience recognise that various forms of violence and certain attitudes are unacceptable and encouraging them to take action.
-Victims are encouraged (and informed how) to seek support, witnesses and bystanders are encouraged to intervene, women are encouraged to offer each other mutual assistance, and men are encouraged to correct behaviour and attitudes through peer pressure.1 measures that experts agree governments need to implement.
+Victims are encouraged (and informed how) to seek support, witnesses and bystanders are encouraged to intervene, women are encouraged to offer each other mutual assistance, and men are encouraged to correct behaviour and attitudes through peer pressure.

+Changing behaviour in this way plays an important role in fighting violence against women and girls, but it is only one of a range of measures that experts agree governments need to implement.
 Considering this, the guide offers communicators messaging advice that can be used in a broader range of campaigns than is the current practice; namely, to build support more for a broader range of laws and policies that prevent, intervene in and repair the damage caused by violence against women and girls.
 The guide structures the messaging advice according to these three aspects of the topic: prevention, intervention and repair.